• Hours

 Look at the individual sectional scores and the overall percentile to understand the area of improvement.
 It contributes to the elaboration of a targeted preparation approach to further steps.
 Determine which institutes you stand a chance of getting into based on your score.
 Identify and shortlist the B-Schools that use CAT scores for admission and those which offer the course of your choice.

-2. Apply for the Relevant B- Schools
+2. Apply for Admission to Relevant B-Schools

 Over 1,200 top MBA colleges in India accept CAT scores.
 You can explore these colleges for admission if you don't attend the IIMs.
 Research and identify B-schools that align with your preferences and career goals.
 Check the application deadlines for each college and submit your applications before the deadline.